 (1 Lec, 2 2-hr Lab) Common experimental techniques in materials testing and research: x-ray diffraction, optical and electron microscopy, thermal and mechanical properties, electrochemical methods—theory and hands-on experience.
 Pre: 341 or CHEM 351 (or concurrent).
 (Cross-listed as CHEM 435)

 (1-3 hr Lab) Techniques of experimental stress analysis: strain and deflection measurement of beams and shafts, strain to stress conversion, principal and maximum shearing stresses, failure in biaxial stress states, stress concentrations, residual stresses, buckling, creep, electrical resistance strain gages, brittle coatings, photoelastic methods, transducers.
 A-F only.
 Pre: 371 and departmental approval.

 Measurement techniques in thermodynamics, fluid mechanics, and heat transfer.
 Hands-on experience with instrumentation.
 Open-ended design of thermofluid systems.
 Contemporary engineering ethics issues.
 Final report and presentation are required.
 A-F only.
 Pre: 422 (or concurrent).

 (1 Lec, 2 2-hr Lab) Continuation of design project initiated in ME 481.
-Extension of conceptual design to final design and a prototype.
-Analysis, materials and part selection, synthesis of working systems.
-Computer-aided design and finite element modeling.
-Manufacturing specifications, shop drawings, and a final report are required.
+Extension of conceptual design to final design.
+Manufacturing of prototype: material and part selection, procurement, manufacturing specifications/ drawings.
+Testing of complex systems.
+Extensive oral communication required.
 A-F only.
 Pre: 481.